ozgurural/seedlabs-2/seedlabs/Exam3-Packet-Sniffing-and-Spoofing-Lab.md

 ##### Task 2.2A: Write a spoofing program

 Create a task22a.c to forge UDP packets, see the code in the compressed package.
 Use gcc -o task22a task22a.c spoof.c -lpcap to compile, then sudo ./task22a to run the program, use wireshark to view the background, you can see forged UDP packets.

 ![image](https://user-images.githubusercontent.com/4716254/206078027-b49f67d7-c0d7-4122-a11f-db51943ae950.png)

 ##### Task 2.2B: Spoof an ICMP Echo Request

-Forged ICMP Echo request, forged code task22b.c (see compressed package for details), where the source IP 10.9.0.6 is the IP of another container in the LAN
+Forged ICMP Echo request, forged code task22b.c, where the source IP 10.9.0.6 is the IP of another container in the LAN

 ![image](https://user-images.githubusercontent.com/4716254/206078200-4aab7a49-6681-4d27-94ac-7e47db9b300d.png)

 Use gcc -o task22b task22b.c spoof.c checksum.c -lpcap to compile, run sudo ./task22b, check the wireshark in the background, as follows, you can see that the source IP we sent is 10.9.0.6, and the destination IP is 8.8.
 8.8 ICMP packets, and there are replies: